Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Effects of Delay Mismatch on Cascoded Class-D PA Output Power

 where $\omega$ is the frequency of the signal, $\Delta t$ and $\Delta V$ represent the period of each signal and the voltage variation of each section.

-Fig.~\ref{fig_LS_pout_tmis} presents a comparison between the analytical model and transistor-level simulation results, highlighting the impact of delay mismatch on the normalized output power.
-As observed, the output power decreases by approximately 3\% as the delay mismatch increases from 0\% to 10\% of the carrier period.
+Fig.~\ref{fig_LS_pout_tmis} compares the ideal model and the non-ideal analytical model, with transistor-level simulation results shown in blue, black, and red, respectively, highlighting the impact of delay mismatch on the normalized output power.
+As observed, the output power decreases by approximately 3\% as the delay mismatch increases from 0\% to 5\% of the carrier period.
 This trend suggests that even minor mismatches become increasingly significant at higher operating frequencies, resulting in more pronounced performance degradation.
-Due to the significance of the mismatch in the switching signals provided by VLS, and the performance comparision and issues described in Section~\ref{sec_litrev}, a novel VLS has been proposed, which is detailed in the following section.